meet the TEAM

 Top 25 at Boston Marathon (2014, 2015)

 While not plugging in his 125-miles per week in training, Ruben balances a full time job as Director of Student Life & Well-being at his alma mater UMass Lowell along with executive duties as the founder and owner of Port Running.
 Ruben gives back to the community by engaging in student-athlete driven initiatives.
 Most recently, in 2018 Ruben founded The Sança Foundation, Inc, a non-profit youth organization with a focus on integrating sports, academics and life skills as driving forces to creating a positive and sustainable impact in Cabo Verde.
-Ruben has been inducted into the UMass Lowell Athletic Hall of Fame as well as the University Staff Wall of Honors.
+Ruben is a member of the UMass Lowell Athletic Hall of Fame as well as the University Staff Wall of Honors.

 Through his exceptional leadership on and off the field, Ruben has been recognized by many affiliations for his accomplishments.
 Some of these affiliations include the Boston Red Sox, the International Olympic Committee (IOC), US Track & Field New England Association (USATF-NE), the National Collegiate Athletic Association (NCAA) and the US Track and Field and Cross Country Coaches Association (USTFCCCA).
 Ruben has also been featured by NBC Channel 7 News, Boston Herald, Boston Globe, NPR’s Only a Game with Bill Littlefield, UMass Lowell Alumni Magazine, the Tracksmith Meter Magazine and several other media outlets.